nutttaro/llms-txt-builder/README.md

 ## Installation

-1. Upload the `llms-txt-generator` folder to your `/wp-content/plugins/` directory
+1. Upload the `llms-txt-builder` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > LLMs.txt to configure the plugin